 For fourth-year vocal performance majors; others by consent of instructor only.
 Advanced workshop that culminates in a public performance of opera scenes.

-MUS 448 VOCAL PERFORMANCE SEMINAR
+MUS 448 VOCAL PERFORMANCE SEMINAR One credit hour

 For fourth-year vocal performance majors; others by consent of instructor.
 Topics to be selected.
 May not be offered every year.